Native Mac capture tool, public beta open

 One take, start to ship.

-Scroll to play the whole session — Shotty edits while you record, so “done recording” is nearly “done”.
+Scroll through the session.
+Shotty edits while you record, so done recording is nearly done.

 Auto-Zoom from clicks